Wrongful Death

 What Is a Wrongful Death Claim?

 If a loved one recently died due to someone’s negligence, you have legal rights as a surviving family member.
-When a reckless or an intentional action costs someone their life, the responsible party could owe the family of the victim significant compensation.
+When a reckless or intentional action costs someone their life, the responsible party could owe the victim’s family significant compensation.
 This will typically be recovered through a wrongful death claim.

 At Recovery Law Center, we file civil cases for wrongful death.
 A civil lawsuit seeks compensation from someone whose negligence led to your loved one’s death.
 A Hawaii wrongful death attorney will represent the interests of the deceased person’s family.
 The accused party can hire their own attorney as well.

 In a civil case, the person or entity at fault does not face jail time or probation.
 Instead, the family suing on behalf of their relative seeks financial compensation for their losses.
-If you and your attorney can successfully prove that the defendant acted recklessly, then compensation will be awarded by reaching a settlement out of court or by taking the case to trial.
+If you and your attorney can prove that the defendant acted recklessly, compensation will be awarded by settling out of court or taking the case to trial.

 Most Honolulu wrongful death claims can be resolved through a settlement.
 However, if a fair agreement cannot be reached, Attorney Glenn Honda won’t hesitate to take the case to trial and fight for what’s right.